1. Connect company objectives to your team

 You can support your reports in many ways.
 Give them the resources they need to complete their tasks and offer help throughout the quarter.
 In some cases, you may also choose to create an action plan with individual contributors.

 Having a recurrent OKR check-in meeting is a best practice for “crushing” your department’s OKRs (and yes, we also have step-by-step instructions for that!).
-And the best way to keep track of progress is to use a holistic people enablement and alignment platform with advanced goal-setting features like Leapsome.
+And the best way to keep track of progress is to use a holistic people enablement and alignment platform with advanced OKR software like Leapsome.